 You cannot get Erie Insurance in Florida.
 Erie Insurance (based in Erie, Pennsylvania) only sells policies in 11 states and the District of Columbia.
 North Carolina and Tennessee are the southernmost states in which Erie operates.

 If you spend only part of the year in Florida and your car is registered in an area covered by Erie, you could get Erie auto insurance to protect you wherever you drive.
 As long as the policy meets Florida’s minimum insurance requirements, it will cover you there, too.

-Gap insurance in Florida works the same way as gap insurance in the rest of the U.S., by paying the balance remaining on a car loan or lease contract after a liability, comprehensive, or collision policy pays out the actual cash value of a totaled vehicle.
+Gap insurance in Florida works the same way as gap insurance in the rest of the U.S. It pays the balance remaining on a car loan or lease contract after a liability, comprehensive, or collision policy pays out the actual cash value of a totaled vehicle.
 The state of Florida doesn’t require any driver to carry gap insurance.
 However, certain lenders in Florida may require customers to carry … read full answergap insurance – short for guaranteed asset (or auto) protection insurance – if they get a car loan or lease.

 Dozens of companies, including banks and dealerships, offer gap insurance in Florida.
 While you should take your time deciding which one is right for you, you can also have confidence in the fact that gap insurance works the same way in Florida as in the rest of the country.